 Survived by his wife Marian McLaughlin, his nephew and nieces that he helped to raise, Delmar “Zak” (Sunni) Allen and Madeline Hubbard-Allen, his great-nephews that he too helped to raise, Delmar, Shawn, Elder and Adam Allen, Jr. His great-nieces, Kendall Allen-Guyer, Ryan, Ashley, Emily, Nicoli and Jessica Allen.

 Honorary Pallbearers: Delmar “Zak” Allen, Lawrence “Mackie” Nix, Kenny Frank, Jim Holt, Edward Moore, Steven Strombeck, EJohn Serjeys, Nolan Colegrove, A. Billy Colegrove, Gene Avery, Jerry Davis, Jeff Neissen, Rocky McCovey, Dave Vigil, Fred Sundberg, Mark Sundberg and Darin Wilson.

 Graveside services and internment will commence on Tuesday, November 26, 2019 at 12 p.m. at Ocean View Cemetery in Eureka.
 Reception to immediately follow at the Yurok Tribal Office-Worthington Site, Eureka.
 Service arrangements in care Paul’s Chapel in Arcata.

-To send flowers to Delmar's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Delmar Al Mclaughlin, please visit our floral store.